 2. Office and Residential Uses Linkage.
 Staff also notes that these land use targets essentially established a proportionality between residential and office land uses in North Bayshore.
 As context, the overall Precise Plan ratio of housing to office is approximately 1 residential unit per 368 square feet of office (though the targets for each complete neighborhood differ).
-However, in reality, there is 1.55 million square feet of Bonus FAR office remaining and approximately 9,000 allowed residential units (9,850 units minus the approved 635 units at 1255 Pear Avenue, including approximately 150 units on the parcel dedicated for affordable housing; plus an approximate 100 units
+However, in reality, there is 1.55 million square feet of Bonus FAR office remaining and approximately 9,000 allowed residential units (9,850 units minus the approved 635 units at 1255 Pear Avenue, including approximately 150 units on the parcel dedicated for affordable housing; plus an approximate 100 units being planned on the La Avenida affordable housing site).
+This roughly equates to 1 residential unit per 172 square feet of office.

-^{}Assumes 20% of the residential units are built as affordable.
+^{}Assumes 20 % of the residential units are built as affordable.